Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 [jekyll-organization]: https://github.com/jekyll
 ```

-First, you may have noticed some differences in the front matter compared to our blog posts, the `layout` is set to page, there's no `date`, there's still a `title`, but there's also a parameter we've never seen before, `permalink`, like the name suggests, is a way to set a specific url for your page, you can also do that for posts if you want.
-If you don't put an `permalink`, Jekyll will automatically set an url based on the file's path.
+First, you may have noticed some differences in the front matter compared to our blog posts, the `layout` is set to page, there's no `date`, there's still a `title`, but there's also a parameter we've never seen before, `permalink`, like the name suggests, is a way to set a specific URL for your page, you can also do that for posts if you want.
+If you don't put an `permalink`, Jekyll will automatically set an URL based on the file's path.

-So if you want to set a different title, or put a different url, just change the front matter.
+So if you want to set a different title, or put a different URL, just change the front matter.
 I'm going to replace everything (except the front matter) and include my own text:

 ```markdown
 ---